PhilippeR26/starknet-privy/README.md

 ![](Images/privyScreenshot.png)

 ### Delayed transaction in the server
-The user can authorize the backend to perform any transactions on their behalf (rebalancing of account, conditional orders, ...), but it's a painful journey to implement a such functionality.
+The user can authorize the backend to perform any delayed transactions on their behalf (rebalancing of account, conditional orders, ...), but it's a painful journey to implement a such functionality.
 First, you need to contact the privy assistance, and ask a special authorization to use JWTs (JSON Web Token) in your Starknet App, because privy signers handling is not working with Starknet.
 Then you can implement in your APP a process of JWT creation/verification, to secure the transaction executions.
 By default, the server has the authorization to execute transactions in the next hour (can be extended to 24h in the privy APP dashboard).